VinayIN/VinayIN.github.io/content/about/whoami.md

 ---
-title: "Who am i?"
+title: "Who am i ?"
 weight: 1
 ---

 > Masters Student - Artificial Intelligence | Software Engineer - II | Data Science Engineer | Machine Learning Engineer | Python Programmer | Adventurer

-Namaste, I'm a Masters Student in Artificial Intelligence at Brandenburgische Technische Universität (BTU) Cottbus-Senftenberg.
+I am a Master's student in Artificial Intelligence at the [Brandenburg University of Technology Cottbus-Senftenberg (BTU)](https://www.b-tu.de/).

-I left the professional sphere to pursue my masters because I believe there's more to machine learning than just knowing how to create models and endpoints.
-Working on projects during my previous employment helped me understand what to look forward to in my career.
-Now, I am an expat in Cottbus, Germany.
+I transitioned from the professional world to pursue my Master's degree, captivated by the current surge in academic exploration and the opportunity to contribute to the AI revolution.
+I am a strong advocate for ethical applications of AI and believe in the importance of raising awareness in this crucial field.
+Currently, I reside in [Cottbus, Germany](https://www.cottbus.de/kultur/index.html), while further enriching my experience as a research assistant at the university.

-I primarily use Python for scripting and have some experience with C++, Matlab, and Java.
-I also participate in hackathons, experiment with new technologies, hike, cycle, and enjoy photography and sketching still objects.
+My primary programming language is Python for scripting.
+I also possess experience in C++, Matlab, and Java.
+Additionally, I actively participate in hackathons, explore new technologies, enjoy hiking and cycling, and find calmness in photography and still-life sketching.

-Feel free to [reach out](mailto:pradhan.binay.de@gmail.com?cc=bpradhan.asli@gmail.com) anytime if you want to collaborate on any projects.
+Feel free to [reach out](mailto:pradhan.binay.de@gmail.com) anytime if you want to collaborate on any projects.

 {{< icon-group >}}
 {{< icon vendor="feather" name="github" link="https://www.github.com/VinayIN" >}}
 {{< icon vendor="feather" name="linkedin" link="https://www.linkedin.com/in/i-binay" >}}
-{{< icon vendor="feather" name="mail" link="pradhan.binay.de@gmail.com" >}}
+{{< icon vendor="feather" name="mail" link="mailto:pradhan.binay.de@gmail.com" >}}
 {{< icon vendor="feather" name="instagram" link="https://www.instagram.com/i_binay" >}}
 {{< /icon-group >}}